Costa Blanca Castles - The Vinalopo Castle Route

 Castillo de Sax stands 524 meters above sea level on a high elongated rock and dominates the surrounding area, the fortress itself is only accessible from the Northwest side.
 The castle was built around the 14th Century on top of a Almohad castle from the 12th Century.

 This castle is completely restored and is made up of two towers at each end with walls that are 2 meters thick.
-The castle can only be visited, on Sundays with a guide, tours lasts around 45 minutes and are organized by the local town hall.
+Sax castle is accessible every day.
+You go to the police station for the key and leave your passport or identity card as a deposit.

 Villena - Castillo de la Altalaya